A panic sell-off has caused the value of the virtual currency Bitcoin to crash a few times in recent years.

 The origins of the pound are thought to be from Anglo Saxon England, where small silver coins known as 'sterlings' were used to be exchanged i.e. buying goods and services.

 There were, it is thought, 240 silver pennies 'sterlings' that weighed one pound in weight.

 Do you remember the old UK currency, 12 pennies make a shilling, 20 shillings make a pound.
 The maths are there, 12 x 20 = 240 pennies make a pound.
 240 silver sterling pennies weigh a pound.

-The reality is, no, we do not have enough silver or gold to do this.
+The reality is, no, we do not have enough silver or gold to be able to do this.

 The £ is therefore a virtual currency as is the $, € and ¥.

 It is the reason when there are periods of economic instability, as we have seen over the last few years, that direct ownership of precious metals such as Gold and Silver increase as all our virtual currencies are at risk.